CrossGeeks/AzurePushNotificationPlugin/docs/AndroidCustomization.md

   }
 }
 ```
-If sound not set will set the **PushNotificationManager.SoundUri** value if not set either will use the default notification ringtone.
+If sound not set will set the **AzurePushNotificationManager.SoundUri** value if not set either will use the default notification ringtone.

 #####  Notification Icon